 B2B businesses, on the other hand, often sell products that are more expensive than the average consumer good.

 This results in a lower sales volume, which means that B2B companies can’t always have a long funnel and may require techniques that result in more direct sales.

 The type of business you run will directly impact your marketing strategy.
 But, remember that you always need to create a tailored plan designed specifically for your organization.

-et’s take a look at 10 general steps that most businesses need to take to build a digital marketing plan.
+Now that we have a better understanding of the components of digital marketing, let’s take a look at the 10 general steps that most businesses need to take to do digital marketing